nemecek-filip/App-ideas/Trip-helper.md

 ## This is really simple and straightforward app.

-### First step for the user would be to define trips (like short one, weekly trip, monthly maybe?) and then list items that are must have forgiven trip.
+### First step for the user would be to define trips (like short one, weekly trip, monthly maybe?) and then list items that are must have for any given trip.

 ### The app would then create new to-do list based on the selected trip and the items added to it.